smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 The best way to put both these options to the test is to evaluate the time and effort required to release a single change.
 The smaller the change the better.
-Releasing should be easy to do and fast so that the team spends less time releasing and more time building awesome applications.
+Releasing should be easy to do and fast so the team spends less time releasing and more time building awesome applications.
 As you scale down the size of a change the more apparent the overhead is the release process in comparison to the time and effort for the change being made.
 The pinnacle is